 The cervix is the lower part of the uterus and is projected inwards the vagina.
 It’s usually 3 – 4 centimeters long and its diameter is 2,5 cm.
 At the moment of birth it might increase up to 10 cm.
 One of the main advantages is that it’s usually a natural barrier against the entrance of bacteria.

-The cervical mucus is a secretion inside the cervix that appears six days before ovulation.
 Its apparition indicates the fertile days of the woman, and therefore, she can get pregnant.
 This is what produces that a woman feels humidity during her fertile days and dryness during her infertile days.

 The mucus has a viscous texture that gets less and less dense and increases in quantity as the days go by.
 It increases with the sexual hormones and has a great deal of importance in fertility, since it facilitates and enables the ascent of the spermatozoa.
 Any problem with it may constitute a problem with female fertility.